 The PIMCO Emerging Markets Bond, PIMCO Global Bond Opportunities (Unhedged), PIMCO International Bond (Unhedged) and PIMCO International Bond (U.S. Dollar-Hedged) Portfolios may invest, without limit, in securities and instruments that are economically tied to emerging market countries.
-The PIMCO Global Managed Asset Allocation Portfolio may invest up to 10% of its net assets in equity securities that are economically tied to emerging market countries.
-With respect to each of the following additional limitations (except with respect to the PIMCO Global Core Bond (Hedged) and PIMCO Balanced Allocation Portfolios) on investments in securities and instruments economically tied to emerging market countries, the following limitations do not apply to investment grade sovereign debt denominated in the local currency with less than 1 year remaining to maturity, which means a Portfolio may invest in such sovereign debt instruments, together with any other investments denominated in foreign currencies, up to the Portfolio's disclosed limitation (stated as a percentage of total assets) on investments in non-U.S. Dollar-denominated securities and instruments, if any, or if the Portfolio has no disclosed limitation on investments in non-U.S. Dollar-denominated securities and instruments, the Portfolio may invest in such sovereign debt instruments without limitation subject to any applicable legal or regulatory limitation:
+The PIMCO Global Multi-Asset Managed Allocation Portfolio may invest up to 10% of its net assets in equity securities that are economically tied to emerging market countries.
+With respect to each of the following additional limitations on investments in securities and instruments economically tied to emerging market countries, the following limitations do not apply to investment grade sovereign debt denominated in the local currency with less than 1 year remaining to maturity, which means a Portfolio may invest in such sovereign debt instruments, together with any other investments denominated in foreign currencies, up to the Portfolio's disclosed limitation (stated as a percentage of total assets) on investments in non-U.S. Dollar-denominated securities and instruments, if any, or if the Portfolio has no disclosed limitation on investments in non-U.S. Dollar-denominated securities and instruments, the Portfolio may invest in such sovereign debt instruments without limitation subject to any applicable legal or regulatory limitation:

-- The PIMCO Dynamic Bond Portfolio may invest up to 50% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Global Diversified Allocation Portfolio may invest up to 25% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Income Portfolio may invest up to 20% of its total assets in securities and instruments that are economically tied to emerging market countries. - Each of the PIMCO High Yield and PIMCO Total Return Portfolios may invest up to 15% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Global Managed Asset Allocation Portfolio may invest up to 15% of its total assets in Fixed Income Instruments that are economically tied to emerging market countries. - The PIMCO Global Core Bond (Hedged) Portfolio may invest in securities and instruments that are economically tied to emerging market countries in an amount up to 5% of its total assets above the level of those types of securities and instruments represented in the Bloomberg Barclays Global Aggregate (U.S. Dollar-Hedged) Index. - The PIMCO Short-Term Portfolio may invest up to 5% of its total assets in securities and instruments that are economically tied to emerging market countries. - Within the fixed income sleeve of the PIMCO Balanced Allocation Portfolio, the Portfolio may invest up to 5% of its total assets in securities and instruments that are economically tied to emerging market countries. - Each remaining Portfolio that is permitted to invest in foreign (non-U.S.) securities may invest up to 10% of its total assets in securities and instruments that are economically tied to emerging market countries.
+- The PIMCO Dynamic Bond Portfolio may invest up to 50% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Global Diversified Allocation Portfolio may invest up to 25% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Income Portfolio may invest up to 20% of its total assets in securities and instruments that are economically tied to emerging market countries. - Each of the PIMCO High Yield and PIMCO Total Return Portfolios may invest up to 15% of its total assets in securities and instruments that are economically tied to emerging market countries. - The PIMCO Global Multi-Asset Managed Allocation Portfolio may invest up to 15% of its total assets in Fixed Income Instruments that are economically tied to emerging market countries - Each of the PIMCO Global Core Bond (Hedged) and PIMCO Short-Term Portfolios may invest up to 5% of its total assets in securities and instruments that are economically tied to emerging market countries. - Within the fixed income sleeve of the PIMCO Balanced Allocation Portfolio, the Portfolio may invest up to 5% of its total assets in securities and instruments that are economically tied to emerging market countries. - Each remaining Portfolio that is permitted to invest in foreign (non-U.S.) securities may invest up to 10% of its total assets in securities and instruments that are economically tied to emerging market countries.